 One of my favorite items of the party was the Football favor boxes.
 I wanted to give a small thank you for coming so we sent each child home with a favor box with football themed goodies, a balloon, and a pom pom.
 To tell the truth, I panicked when we had a few last minute RSVPs because I did not have enough favor boxes.
 We ended up making a girl themed favor bag with a different set of goodies and let the kid’s decide which they wanted.
 It was the only way I could think to split them up.

 Aren’t the tables adorable?!
 I love how they turned out and it’s all very simple crafts.
 The touchdown table runner is cut from felt and I used white tape to make the lines.
-I cut the “Touchdown” letters with my silhouette and regular vinyl.
+I cut the “Touchdown” letters with my silhouette and regular vinyl, however this one is really cute if you can’t make your own.
 A few pom poms were added to keep the kids busy and having fun while the pizza arrived.

 My IKEA buckets and grass always seem to find the cutest uses.
 The goal is made from popsicle sticks and painted yellow.
 I also cut out the #8 (for his 8th birthday) by tracing onto glitter cardstock.
 I originally planned to do mini-chalkboards that leaned up against them but ran out of time to make them.